How do I talk to my doctor about fibromyalgia?

 Unfortunately, that is a possibility.
 A crummy possibility, but a possibility nonetheless.

 Being faced with a doctor who brushes off your symptoms can be quite challenging.
-Not only is it disappointing, it can also be soul crushing.
+Not only is it disappointing, but it can also be soul-crushing.

 How in the world can you compete with someone who has years and years of schooling and experience, someone who usually knows more than you do about everything medical?